Professor Patrick Ffrench

-He would be interested to supervise PhD research in the following areas: 20th and 21st-century French literature and thought (especially Proust, Bataille) critical theory, literature and cinema, contemporary French film, psychoanalytic theory.
+Patrick welcomes expressions of interest in PhD research in the following areas: 20th and 21st-century French literature and thought (especially Proust, Bataille, Blanchot, Barthes, Deleuze, Beckett), critical theory, literature and cinema, contemporary French film, psychoanalytic theory.

 For more details, please see his full research profile.

 For a complete list of publications, please see Patrick's full research profile.

 Patrick Ffrench teaches across a range of modules in the Department of French, specialising in 20th-century French literature, post-war French thought, and critical theory.